qpdf/qpdf/manual/cli.rst

        that order.
 That is pages 4 through 10 except 7 through 9
        followed by 12 through 8 descending except 11 (the fifth page from the end)

+   - - ``1-m10``
+     - In a 15-page file, this is the first 10 pages, in a 5 page file this is the first 5 pages.

 .. _modification-options: